mia-platform/documentation/docs/fast_data/configuration/config_maps/aggregation.md

 ![General card that includes information on the selected ER Schema and Base Projection](../../img/no_code_aggregation/general_card.png)

-A click on the `Edit` button will open a modal that informs the user of the risks of losing the configured Aggregation, before to allow the selection of a new ER Schema and/or a new base Projection.
-A change on one of the two values will reset the Aggregation.
+A click on the `Edit` button will open a modal that informs the user of the risks of losing the configured Aggregation before allowing the selection of a new ER Schema and/or a new base Projection.
+A change in one of the two values will reset the Aggregation.